-Designing for the Future
+CATEGORY: Designing for the Future

-The project breaks new ground in sustainable building design.
+It assisted in bonding the growing multi-cultural community and attracting visitors from surrounding areas whilst enhancing the suburb of Beckenham by increasing the availability of public open space for the community.
+The project also broke new ground in sustainable building design.
 The Community Centre achieved Australia’s first 6 Star Green Star Public Building Design v1 rating representing world’s best practice in sustainability.

-Winner: City of Kwinana, PEET Ltd and the WA Housing Authority for The Village at Wellard
+WINNER: City of Kwinana, PEET Ltd and the WA Housing Authority

 As Perth’s first full-catchment greenfields transit-oriented development (TOD), The Village at Wellard achieves multiple goals with its delivery of an inclusive, highly connected and economically sustainable outer city community that sympathetically integrates with the natural environment.

 This high-quality award winning development offers a mix of housing types, with a strong focus on affordability and public housing, a high level of amenity and environmental value and a thriving community with a strong local identity, connectivity and quality of life.

 PROJECT: for Bibra Lake Regional Playground

 CATEGORY: Building Connections